johnpaulkiser/johnpaulkiser/about.md

 -----
 <br />
-_Software developer - Interested in Bitcoin, & all things JavaScript._
+_Software developer - Interested in Bitcoin & all things JavaScript._
 <br />
 ### 🛠 I'm currently working at Hypersign in Spartanburg, SC, where I work at all levels of the stack.